Tulsa race massacre

-The most widely reported and corroborated inciting incident occurred as the group of Black men left, when an elderly white man approached O. B. Mann, a Black man, and demanded that he hand over his pistol.
+The massacre began during Memorial Day weekend after 19-year-old Dick Rowland, a black shoeshiner, was accused of assaulting Sarah Page, a white 21-year-old elevator operator in the nearby Drexel Building.
+He was arrested and rumors that he was to be lynched spread.
+The most widely reported and corroborated inciting incident occurred as the group of black men left when an elderly white man approached O. B. Mann, a black man, and demanded that he hand over his pistol.
 Mann refused, and the old man attempted to disarm him.
 A gunshot went off, and then, according to the sheriff's reports, "all hell broke loose."
-At the end of the exchange of gunfire, 12 people were dead, 10 white and 2 Black.
-Subsequently, the group reportedly fled back into Greenwood, shooting as they went.
-Alternatively, another eyewitness account was that the shooting began "down the street from the Courthouse" when Black business owners came to the defense of a lone Black man being attacked by a group of around six white men.
-It is possible that the eyewitness did not recognize the fact that this incident was occurring as a part of a rolling gunfight which was already underway.
+The two groups shot at each other until midnight when the group of black men were greatly outnumbered and forced to retreat to Greenwood.
+At the end of the exchange of gunfire, 12 people were dead, 10 white and 2 black.
+Alternatively, another eyewitness account was that the shooting began "down the street from the Courthouse" when black business owners came to the defense of a lone black man being attacked by a group of around six white men.
+It is possible that the eyewitness did not recognize the fact that this incident was occurring as a part of a rolling gunfight that was already underway.
 As news of the violence spread throughout the city, mob violence exploded.
 White rioters invaded Greenwood that night and the next morning, killing men and burning and looting stores and homes.
 Around noon on June 1, the Oklahoma National Guard imposed martial law, ending the massacre.